 Individually, members have specialist expertise and each member practices independently.
-However, they are able to exchange ideas and share knowledge and experience within chambers, building up a substantial pool of expert learning in tax law and practice.
+Chambers is not a company or a partnership.
+However, members are able to exchange ideas and share knowledge and experience within chambers, building up a substantial pool of expert learning in tax law and practice.

-Members are supported by an experienced senior clerk, Anthony Hall, who will discuss the level of fees before work is done and where appropriate will advise as to the most suitable member to deal with any particular matter.
+Members are supported by an experienced senior clerk, Cliff Holland, who will discuss the level of fees before work is done and where appropriate will advise as to the most suitable member to deal with any particular matter.